aimnova.

 Final answer:

-Framing the firefighter tiny against the burnt building shows how overwhelming the work is, and the head-in-hands pose shows exhaustion behind the hero image.
-The understated caption ‘After the shift’ makes it feel ordinary, quietly deepening our respect.
+Framing the nurse small under the harsh corridor lights shows how draining the shift is, and the mask-down, eyes-closed pose shows exhaustion behind the professional image.
+The understated caption ‘Handover, 6 a.m.’ makes it feel ordinary, quietly deepening our respect.

 Important: Don't just list what's in the picture (‘there's a big number and a wallet’).
 Every point needs the effect (what a colour, size or angle makes you feel) and the so what (the meaning, mood or criticism).
 And don't ignore the words — a caption, label or voiceover is half the text and often flips the meaning.